Marlins vs. Pirates Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Braxton Garrett (3-2) will take the mound for the Marlins, his 14th start of the season.
+- The Marlins will hand the ball to Jesus Luzardo (6-5) for his 16th start of the season.

-- Garrett will look to finish five or more innings for the ninth start in a row.
+- Luzardo has started 15 games this season, and he's lasted five or more innings 12 times.
+He averages 5.5 innings per appearance.

-- He has finished three appearances without allowing an earned run in 14 chances this season.
+- He has made 15 appearances and finished one of them without allowing an earned run.

 |Opponent